-Each and every day, approximately one thousand people in the United States require emergency treatment for serious dog bite injuries.
-Furthermore, nearly 9,500 people require hospitalization due to a dog attack.
-If that was not awful enough, it turns out that the most common victim of a fatal dog attack is a young child no older than the age of nine.
-Furthermore, the majority of vicious dog attacks were committed by a dog belonging to a close neighbor or friend, according to the Centers for Disease Control and Prevention.Financial Restitution Through a Dog Bite Injury Claim
+Each day, approximately one thousand people in the United States require emergency treatment for serious dog bite injuries.
+Nearly 9,500 people require hospitalization due to a dog attack.
+A child no older than nine is the most common victim of a fatal dog attack.

-To fully preserve your right to a fair recovery, you can take some different steps to strengthen your potential claim.
-You do not need to complete all of the following steps before you contact a Rocklin dog bite attorney, but these tips are helpful in preserving key evidence and laying the foundation for a strong personal injury claim.
+To fully preserve your right to a fair recovery, you can take different steps to strengthen your potential claim.
+You do not need to complete all of the following steps before contacting a Rocklin dog bite attorney.
+Still, these tips help preserve critical evidence and lay the foundation for a solid personal injury claim.

 - Seek medical care immediately.
-Your well-being is the most important factor.
-Do not wait to seek help if you are injured in any way.
+Your well-being is the most crucial factor.
+Do not wait to seek help if you are injured from a dog attack.

 - Identify the dog that bit you.
-If you know the breed of dog, size, and appearance, that information can help.
+If you know the dog's breed, size, and appearance, that information can help.
 Most importantly, identify the owner of the dog.
 This is critical.
 A dog bite personal injury claim is typically filed against the homeowner's insurance policy of the dog owner.
-The information you should seek to obtain will include the owner's name, address, phone number, and e-mail address, if possible.
+If possible, the information you should obtain will include the owner's name, address, phone number, and e-mail address.

 - Track down any witnesses to the attack and get their contact information.
 In filing your claim, witness statements can help establish the facts of your case.
 You want to avoid a messy he-said-she-said style of accusation if possible.

 - Photograph any wounds or bruises.
-Pictures can help establish the extent of your injuries at the time of the attack.
+Pictures can help establish the extent of your injuries at the attack.
 Please also photograph any ripped, torn, or bloodied clothing.

 - Contact Local Animal Control (Rocklin, Sacramento, Roseville) to report the incident.
-Animal control will ask you to file an incident report that they will investigate further.
+Animal control will ask you to file an incident report to investigate further.

 - Contact an experienced Rocklin dog bite lawyer to schedule a free consultation.
-During the meeting, a lawyer will typically sit down with you to discuss the facts of your potential case including the scope of your injuries, whether anyone saw the attack, and if you have the contact information of the dog owner.
-If moving forward makes sense to both you and the lawyer, a claim can be filed to recover compensation for your injuries and other losses.
+During the meeting, a lawyer will typically sit down with you to discuss the facts of your potential case, including the scope of your injuries, whether anyone saw the attack, and if you have the dog owner's contact information.
+If moving forward makes sense to you and the lawyer, a dog bite injury claim can be filed to recover compensation for your injuries and other losses.

-At AutoAccident.com, our personal injury lawyers have handled dog bite claims in the city of Rocklin and elsewhere in California since 1982.
-Get started your case today and receive free, friendly legal advice from one of our attorneys by calling (916) 921-6400 or (800) 404-5400
+Our Rocklin dog bite lawyers have handled animal attack claims in Placer County and throughout California since 1982.
+Get started on your personal injury case today and receive free, friendly advice from one of our attorneys at (916) 921-6400 or (800) 404-5400.

-Our law firm’s founder, attorney Ed Smith, has handled personal injury and wrongful death cases for more than three decades.
+Our law firm has handled personal injury and wrongful death cases since 1982.